 Now, let us look at a few simple ways to prevent or stop unhealthy food and sugar cravings.

 Here’s how you can keep your food cravings at bay

-Although, sudden craving for one type of food is as natural as hunger and eating, craving does not really signal hunger.
+Although, a sudden craving for one type of food is as natural as hunger and eating, craving does not really signal hunger.

 That is why it is dangerous to give in to your food cravings every time – the result is always weight gain.
-But here are few things you can do to say no to your cravings and stay healthy and fit.
+But here are a few things you can do to say no to your cravings and stay healthy and fit.